Access factsheets providing information on employment law issues for Ireland

 Most importantly, there were never any fees applicable in Northern Ireland for a claimant to lodge, or continue with, a claim and there is no political appetite to change this in the future.

-The Industrial Court deals with union recognition/de-recognition.
+The Industrial Court deals with union recognition and de-recognition.
 The union position in Northern Ireland is somewhat complicated because there is a range of active unions and some are part of larger Great Britain unions, some locally based in Northern Ireland and some part of larger unions in the Republic of Ireland.

 The changes to compromise agreements implemented in Great Britain under the Enterprise and Regulatory Reform Act 2013 do not apply in Northern Ireland and such agreements have not been renamed ‘settlement agreements'.
 When writing a compromise agreement for an employee based in Northern Ireland, employers need to check the legislative references are correct and that the certificates are signed by a solicitor with an appropriate practicing certificate in Northern Ireland.